angelobattaglia/argo-opt/README.md

 # Building the Reports
-The build system is still rudimental, room for improvement
+The build system is still rudimental, room for improvement.

 - Example for building the first Report: